 IBS or GI Related Anxiety

 Irritable Bowel Syndrome (IBS) is a gastrointestinal disorder that can cause a variety of uncomfortable and unpleasant symptoms.
 Diarrhea, cramping, bloating, gas, and abdominal pain are all common.
-People who deal with IBS are also known to experience changes in their bowel movements such as constipation, which sometimes means that symptoms of IBS aren’t always consistent.
+People who deal with IBS are also known to experience changes in their bowel movements.
+This sometimes means that symptoms of IBS aren’t always consistent.

-While the exact causes of IBS remain uncertain, there are some issues that are common amongst people who live with it.
+The exact causes of IBS remain uncertain.
+However, there are some issues that are common amongst people who live with it.
 Intestinal inflammation, a bacterial infection or overgrowth (SIBO) in the digestive tract, a genetic predisposition, and food sensitivities are common contributing issues.

 While anxiety doesn’t directly cause IBS, it can – and often does – exacerbate symptoms.
-Some people may become fearful of eating certain foods and start worrying about getting sick even before symptoms of IBS happen.
-Others imagine that any outing will result in a bad digestive experience and begin to socially isolate themselves or structure their futures based on symptoms.
+Some people may become fearful of eating certain foods.
+They may start worrying about getting sick even before symptoms of IBS happen.
+Others imagine that any outing will result in a bad digestive experience.
+Therefore, they begin to socially isolate themselves or structure their futures based on symptoms.

-Research has also suggested that as you experience anxiety, your mind becomes hypersensitive to the spasms of the colon and decreases the brain’s ability to “buffer” digestive activity, which makes you more aware of (and more anxious about) the activity in your gut.
+As you experience anxiety, your mind becomes hypersensitive to the spasms of the colon.
+This decreases the brain’s ability to “buffer” digestive activity.
+This, in turn, makes you more aware of (and more anxious about) the activity in your gut.